Employees First, Customers Second, Shareholders Last

 At Viisi they aim for the same.
 If Tom (or any of the other co-founders) leave the company, they expect it to continue with business as usual.
 They just assume others will take over their leadership roles.

 Another progressive practice is a radical focus on transparency.
-This is manifest in the fact that everything at Viisi is public, unless it could be harmful to the company or employees.
+This is manifested in the fact that everything at Viisi is public, unless it could be harmful to the company or employees.
 Viisi is not only transparent internally, but aims to be transparent to the external world as far as possible.

 Two examples: first, the fractal organization structure described above can be viewed via a link on their website (see image below).
 Anyone can see what circles and roles there are.
 You can even see who is fulfilling them.